 European capital of innovation

-Leuven was the European capital of innovation in 2020.
-Over the last few years, four major technology domains have emerged in the Leuven region, which has created dynamic clusters in the fields of life sciences, nanotechnology, mechatronics & smart systems.
-The award recognises Leuven’s excellent innovation concepts, as well as processes and governance models creating a framework that brings ideas to life.
+Leuven was the European Capital of Innovation in 2020.
+Four major technology domains have emerged in the Leuven region in recent years, creating dynamic clusters in the areas of life sciences, nanotechnology, mechatronics & smart systems.
+The award recognises Leuven’s outstanding innovation concepts, as well as processes and governance models that create a framework that brings ideas to life.

-The Catholic University Leuven consistently scores high in the rankings of the best and most innovative universities in the world.
-The KUL is a university with a wide range of faculties, with a particular focus on Biomedical Sciences, Humanities & Social Sciences.
-The Biomedical Science faculty is prestigious and widely known for their innovations.
+The Katholieke Universiteit Leuven (KUL) consistently scores high in the rankings of the best and most innovative universities in the world.
+KUL is a university with a wide range of faculties, with a particular focus on Biomedical Sciences, Humanities & Social Sciences.
+The Faculty of Biomedical Sciences is prestigious and widely known for their innovations.

 KU Leuven currently has 60,600 students.
-Supported by the Belgian government’s co funding system, tuition fees remain relatively low, attracting domestic and international students.
-20% of students are from abroad underlining its international character.
-The growth of the university facilitates R&D (spin offs) and entrepreneurship.
+Supported by the Belgian government’s co-financing system, tuition fees remain relatively low, attracting both domestic and international students.
+20% of the students come from abroad, underlining its international character.
+The university’s growth facilitates R&D (spin offs) and entrepreneurship.